syncfusion-content/blazor-docs/blazor/rich-text-editor/tools/dialogSettings.md

 # Customization of Blazor Rich Text Editor Dialog

 The Blazor Rich Text Editor allows for improved customization of the dialogs by configuring the RichTextEditorDialogSettings property.
-This addition enables users to control the behavior and appearance of the underlying dialogs within the RichTextEditor, the following list of options has been provided.
+This addition enables users to control the behavior and appearance of the underlying dialogs within the RichTextEditor. the following list of options has been provided.

 | Options | Description |
 |----------------|---------|